matthewmiglio/TarkBot/README.md

 ## Contributing

-All contributions are welcome, open a pull request to contirbute.
+All contributions are welcome, open a pull request to contribute.
 For developers, to install the source code with the following:

 ``` bash